 Easy read version of the Code of Practice

-If you would like to order Codes of Practice materials please complete the Codes of Practice and Confidence in Care materials order form and return by e-mail.
-If you require the Code in another language, please also contact us
+If you would like to order the printed Code of Practice or other materials, please complete the Code of Practice and Confidence in Care materials order form and return it to us by e-mail.
+You can contact us if you require the Code in another language.